-Are you a yogurt or cheesemaker and have lots of whey available?
-If so, you might need to know how to make Homemade Ricotta Cheese Using Whey Drained From Yogurt.
+Are you a Greek yogurt maker with lots of whey on your hands?
+If so, here’s an easy 3-ingredient recipe for making Homemade Ricotta Cheese Using Whey Drained from Yogurt.

 How to make ricotta cheese using whey strained from yogurt:

 It’s simple.
 Grab a half-gallon of whole or 2% milk along with a couple of cups of whey you’ve saved from making Greek yogurt.
-Whisk together in a saucepan and heat on top of the stove without stirring.
+Whisk together in a saucepan and heat on top of the stove or in a microwave without stirring.

 Use a slotted spoon to remove curds to a fine-mesh strainer.
 Let the ricotta drain to your preferred dryness.
 Season with a pinch of salt.
 Easy.
 Right?